Affiliated with UAA? Enroll yourself and get started!

-Every UAA and APU employee is welcome to complete the Certficate program and receive recognition for completion (e.g., digital/print certificate of completion; name listed on our website).
+Everyone who completes the Certificate program will receive recognition for completion (e.g., digital or print certificate of completion; letter of recognition; name listed on this website).
 However, to be eligible for the $300 award upon completion, you must be:

-* In circumstances where a staff member or adjunct faculty member plays an influential role in course textbook selection, they may also be considered for an award for Certificate completion.
+* In circumstances where a staff member or adjunct faculty member plays an influential role in course materials selection or development, they may also be considered for a funded award for Certificate completion.
 Contact D'Arcy Hutchings for consideration.